 Thomas Taylor (1758 – 1835) was an English translator of the complete works of Plato, Aristotle and the Orphic fragments.
 Born in London, he was devotedly self-taught in the study of classics.
 After working as a bank clerk, he was appointed Secretary of the Society for the Encouragement of Arts, Manufactures and Commerce, the precursor of the Royal Society of Arts (RSA), in which capacity he made friends with wealthy patrons who sponsored his many translations.

 Taylor’s translations inspired Blake, Shelley, Wordsworth, possibly Coleridge, and Yeats.
-In American editions they were read by Ralph Waldo Emerson, Bronson Alcott, Thomas Moore Johnson (founder of The Platonist Journal), William Torrey Harris, the United States Commissioner of Education, and G. R. S. Mead, secretary to Helena Blavatsky of the Theosophical Society.
+In American editions they were read by Ralph Waldo Emerson, Bronson Alcott, Thomas Moore Johnson (founder of The Platonist journal), William Torrey Harris, the United States Commissioner of Education, and G. R. S. Mead, secretary to Helena Blavatsky of the Theosophical Society.

 This event is being held in association with The Fintry Trust.

-Saturdays, 11 Jan, 15 Feb, 8 Mar 2025
+Saturdays: 11 January, 15 February, 8 March 2025

 17.00 – 18.15 (London Time)